 The west arm (R134 New Nangor Road) has two approach lanes, one for straight ahead movements, one for right-turn movements onto Woodford Walk controlled by a set of signal heads and an island segregated bus lane for straight ahead movements.
 Exit onto this arm consists of a single wide merge lane.
-This junction is shown in Image 5.41.
+This junction is shown in Image 6.41.

-Image 5.41: R134 New Nangor Road / Woodford Walk Signalised Junction
+Image 6.41: R134 New Nangor Road / Woodford Walk Signalised Junction

-R134 New Nangor Road / Nangor Road Business Park four-arm priority roundabout:

-The north arm (Nangor Road Business Park) has two yield approach lanes.
+R134 New Nangor Road / Nangor Road Business Park four-arm priority roundabout: The north arm (Nangor Road Business Park) has two yield approach lanes.
 Exit onto this arm consists of a single lane.
 The east arm (R134 New Nangor Road) has two yield approach lanes, one for left-turn movements and one for straight ahead and right-turn movements.
 Exit onto this arm consists of a single wide merge lane.
 The south arm (Riverview Business Park) has a single wide approach lane for all movements.
 Exit onto this arm consists of a single lane.
 The west arm (R134 New Nangor Road) has two yield approach lanes, one for left-turn movements and one for straight ahead and right-turn movements.
-Exit onto this arm consists of a single lane.
-The west arm (R134 New Nangor Road) has two yield approach lanes, one for left-turn movements and one for straight ahead and right-turn movements.
 Exit onto this arm consists of a single wide merge lane.
-This junction is shown in Image 5.42.
+This junction is shown in Image 6.42.

-Image 5.42: R134 New Nangor Road - Nagor Road Business Park Priority Roundabout
+Image 6.42: R134 New Nangor Road - Nagor Road Business Park Priority Roundabout

-R134 New Nangor Road / Oak Road four-arm signalised junction:

-The north arm (Park West Avenue) has two approach lanes, one for straight ahead movements, one for right-turn movements and a left-turn slip lane controlled by a set of signal heads.
+R134 New Nangor Road / Oak Road four-arm signalised junction: The north arm (Park West Avenue) has two approach lanes, one for straight ahead movements, one for right-turn movements and a left-turn slip lane controlled by a set of signal heads.
 Exit onto this arm consists of a single lane.